While you’re in Whanganui

 Te Whare o Rehua Sarjeant Gallery

 Reopened in late 2024 after a major redevelopment, the Sarjeant Gallery is once again the cultural heart of Whanganui.
 The beautifully restored heritage building now includes a striking new wing, blending contemporary design with deep local connections.
-With a thoughtfully curated exhibition programme and one of the country’s most significant art collections, it’s a must-visit while you’re in town.(And keep room in your suitcase for something from the gift shop!)
+With a thoughtfully curated exhibition programme and one of the country’s most significant art collections, it’s a must-visit while you’re in town.
+The licensed cafe has become a firm favourite with visitors and locals alike.
+Open every day.
 Gallery: 10am – 5pm | Café: 10am – 4pm

 Quartz, Museum of Studio Ceramics